Home page > This EYE-HEALTH LINKS page

 I have personally experienced the extreme frustration of vision degradation --- due to a vitreous "floater" persistently in the center of the vision of my right eye, as well as a cataract worsening in the lens of my right eye, causing double-vision in my right eye.

-It is said that the painting "The Scream" by Edvard Munch was motivated by Munch's desperation as he found his vision persistently blocked by floaters.
-(Try a web search on "munch scream floater".)
+It has been said that the painting "The Scream" by Edvard Munch was motivated by Munch's desperation as he found his vision persistently blocked by floaters.

 In doing web searches, to find causes and cures for my eye condition(s), I found that several eye clinics pointed out that high triglycerides and high sugars (like galactose) --- as indicated in blood tests --- have been implicated as a cause of cataract formation.